 - Make vegan stuffing: make your cornbread vegan by substituting egg with a vegan egg substitute like JUST Egg and using vegan butter.

 - Make it gluten free: for gluten free, use a gluten free all purpose flour mix in your cornbread recipe if you make it from scratch.
 If you make it from a box mix, make sure it is a gluten free cornbread box mix.

 - Add meat: looking to add some protein to your cornbread?
-Consider adding some sausage or ground pork.
+Consider adding some sausage (like this stovetop sausage stuffing) or ground pork.

-- Tasty options additions: green onions, jalapeños, or blueberries are delicious and unique ingredients for stuffing.
+- Tasty optional additions: green onions, jalapeños, or blueberries are delicious and unique ingredients for stuffing.

 In order to make the perfect stuffing, it needs to be dried out or “staled” first.
 Do not attempt to make stuffing with soft or fresh baked bread will result in an overly soft and soggy texture.

 The best way to do this is to cube your cornbread the night before and set it out on the counter uncovered overnight.
 Toasting it in the oven also helps to dry it out.